Elizabeth Blackbourn

-Elizabeth Blackbourn is a former female international table tennis player from England.
+Elizabeth Blackbourn was a female international table tennis player from England.

 Table tennis career

 She was a member of the winning team in the 1947 World Table Tennis Championships.
 In addition she won a silver medal in the singles.
 She also won an English Open title.

 Personal life

 In 1948 she lived in South Africa and later won their National Championships.